HungryGoatku/homework4/README.md

 # You are ready to get the show on the road
 - First you want to get into right directory: example mines: C:\Users\isaac\Documents\BlockChain\HW4
-- Once here, you'll want to "Truffle Migrate" in order to get the migrations going onto the blockchain
+- Once here, you'll want to "Truffle Compile" in order to get the contracts going
-- Next, you'll want to "Truffle Compile" in order to compile the contracts so it can interact with the blockchain
+- Next, you'll want to "Truffle Migrate" in order to deploy/compile the contracts so it can interact with the blockchain
+- In case something happened, you can do "Truffle migrate --reset" in order to reset terminal you're working in

+# What you should see if successful up to this point
+-